midibox/mios32/apps/tutorials/025_sysex_and_eeprom/README.txt

 Warning
 ~~~~~~~

 EEPROM store operations are blocking operations.
-The PIC won't be able
+There is a danger
+for MIDI IN buffer overruns if additional MIDI data is received
-to receive additional MIDI data while programming is in progress.
+while programming is in progress.

 There are two possibilities to overcome this limitation:

 a) ensure, that no additional MIDI data is sent during EEPROM programming
 is in progress.
-For 256 bytes it could take up to 500 mS (if programmed
+For 256 bytes it could take up to 25 mS (if programmed
 into internal EEPROM) or ca. 200 mS (if programmed into BankStick)

 This is a common limitation also known from most synthesizers, therefore